HamdyElzanqali/game-of-life-love2d/README.md

 # game-of-life-love2d
-LÖVE's implementation of Conway's Game of Life.
+Conway's Game of Life implementation in LÖVE.